Orbi home mesh wifi system: Pros, cons and tips

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-Alternatively, if don’t have access to your contract or your electricity bills, this website does show the electricity cost per country.
+Alternatively, if you don’t have access to your contract or your electricity bills, this website does show the electricity cost per country.

 A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-If you want to know the exact electricity usage of a TV, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+If you want to know the exact electricity usage of a TV, your best option is to use a plug-in power meter to measure the exact power consumption and electricity cost.

-Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

-If you are concerned that your TV may be using too much electricity, here are some tips that you can apply to reduce the electricity usage:
+If you are concerned that your TV may be using too much electricity, here are some tips that you can apply to reduce electricity usage:

-1.- Enable the power saving settings
+1.- Enable the power-saving settings

 2.- The larger the TV is, the more electricity it will use